mannynotfound/the-standardizer/README.md

 })
 ```

+> _NOTE: Expects a single object from a specific platform._

-Using any of the convert scripts and passing it an API object will produce a data model that looks like so:
+Using any of the convert scripts will transform your objects into a data model that looks like so:

 ```js
 {